worldbank/sdg-metadata-convert/README.md

 * All inputs have a `read` method, which returns a Promise containing the metadata.
 * All outputs have a `write` method, which returns a Promise containing the metadata.

-The metadata which is returned from the inputs, and written by the outputs, is an instance of the Metadata class, which has two methods:
+The metadata which is returned from the inputs, and written by the outputs, is an instance of the Metadata class, which has three methods:

 * `getConcepts()`
 * `getDescriptors()`
+* `getMessages()`

 The "concepts" are the actual metadata about the SDG indicator, while the "descriptors" are metadata about the concepts.
+The "messages" are a list of any warnings generated during the import process.

 ## Looping